iamzhaihy/udacity-fend-portfolio/README.md

 # udacity-fend-portfolio
 ### What is this?
 This a project for Udacity Front-end Nanodegree.
 It is a practice of responsive web design.
+You can try the live demo [Portfolio](https://iamzhaihy.github.io/udacity-fend-portfolio/)